laminarize/Custom-YoloV7-Deepstream/README.md

 - git clone https://github.com/WongKinYiu/yolov7.git
 - cd ~/yolov7

-Copy provided loss.py file in ~/yolov7/utils.
-This file encorporates some bug fixes in handling the numpy indices.
+Create Python virtual environment:
 - python3 -m venv yolov7training
 - source yolov7training/bin/activate

+Install Python dependencies:
 - pip3 install -r requirements.txt

+Copy provided loss.py file in ~/yolov7/utils.
+This file encorporates some bug fixes in handling the numpy indices.

 The yolov7 implementation uses train and val folders that should be placed in the root directory of the project prior to training.
-Split your dataset into a typical 80/20 - train/val or something similar fraction.
+Split your dataset into a typical 80/20 - train/val or some similar fraction.
 In both train and val create subfolders called images and labels and place the images and label files in their respective folders.

-To train the model you will need to create a file under yolov7/data called custom.yaml.
+To train the model you will need to create a file under ~/yolov7/data called custom.yaml.
 You can copy and paste the file from this repo to that directory for use in training.

-You will also need to download the respective yolov7 model that you wish to train and put it in the root directory.
+You will also need to download the respective yolov7 model that you wish to train and put it in the project root directory ~/yolov7.

 Training YoloV7 or V7x:
 - python3 train.py --workers 16 --device 0 --batch-size 16 --epoch 100 --data data/custom.yaml --img 640 640 --cfg cfg/training/yolov7x.yaml --weights 'yolov7x_training.pt' --name yolov7x-custom --hyp data/hyp.scratch.custom.yaml